dogweather/forkful/content/en/javascript/strings/concatenating-strings.md

 weight: 3
 ---

-## What & Why?
-Concatenating strings means sticking them together end-to-end.
-We do it to create messages, URLs, or any text with bits & pieces from different sources.

 ## How to:
 In JavaScript, you've got a few ways to concat strings.
 Old school: `+`.
 Modern: template literals.
 Here’s how they look.